Lewis34cs/cvd_factors/README.md

 In this project we are going to be using the **OSEMN** Process:

-1. **Obtain**: Since we found our dataset on Kaggle, we just need to load it into the Jupyter Notebooks.

-(**Inspecting, Scrubbing, and Exploring** are all meshed together in this process)
+1. **Obtain**: Our dataset was collected from Kaggle's website and then downloaded into a local file on our computer.

-2. **Inspecting & Scrubbing**: This is where we inspect clean the data (where we absolutely have to).
-In this section, we will be looking for: outliers, null values, making sure the values within certain columns are reasonable, and viewing the types of values within each column.
+2. **Inspecting & Scrubbing**: This is where we inspect clean the data.
+In this section, we will be looking for: outliers, null values, making sure the values within certain columns are reasonable, and viewing the types of values within each column (categorical vs numerical).

-3. **Explore**: Looking at our data and the relationship between the features and our target, and identifying any missed outliers.
+3. **Explore**: We look at our data and the relationship between the features and our target, and identifying any missed outliers before moving onto the modeling phase.

-4. **Modeling**: We will then create multiple types of classification models to determine which factors play a significant role when classifying the likelihood of having a Cardiovascular Disease.
+4. **Modeling**: We then create multiple types of classification models to determine which factors play a significant role when classifying the likelihood of having a Cardiovascular Disease.

 5. **Interpretion**: Results and Conclusion of models.